 CMM provides training in electron microscope techniques from specimen preparation to use of instrumentation.
-A record is kept of those clients who have successfully completed training courses and/or instrument training and been issued licences.
-CMM training courses and instrument training include coverage of associated WH&S & EMS issues.
-Both the CMM instructions for operation of equipment and the CMM laboratory procedures have been written from an EMS and WH&S perspective to assist clients to work safely in the laboratory.
+A record is kept of those clients who have successfully completed training courses and/or instrument training and been issued licenses.
+CMM training courses and instrument training include coverage of associated WH&S & Sustainability issues.
+Both the CMM instructions for operation of equipment and the CMM laboratory procedures have been written from a Sustainability and WH&S perspective to assist clients to work safely in the laboratory.

-Prior to training, all clients must complete safety inductions for the lab/ labs that they need to access.
-They must also complete a Risk Assessment for their sample (as it comes into the CMM lab) and return this to the WHSC, along with the completed Client Questionnaire, signed Induction Checklist and a record of the completion of the required UQ OHS on-line learning modules (e.g. screenshot.of My Training Report).
-The safety induction is not completed until the required forms are returned to the WHSC.
-Training cannot commence until the safety induction is completed and membership fee has been paid.
+Prior to training, all clients must complete safety inductions for the lab / labs that they need to access.
+They must also complete a Risk Assessment for their sample (as it comes into the CMM lab).
+The safety induction is nt completed until the required forms are returned to the WHSC.
+Training cannot commence until the safety induction is completed.

-Once the safety induction has been completed and membership fees paid, CMM administration staff will arrange for access to the appropriate lab/labs to be added to the client's UQ swipe card or for an access card to be issued to external clients.
+Once the safety induction has been completed, CMM administration staff will arrange for access to the appropriate lab/labs to be added to the client's UQ swipe card or for an access card to be issued to external clients.